christianh814/kargo-demo-app/README.md

-# Simple Go
+# Kargo Sample Application
-A simple HTTP application written in Go
+A simple HTTP application written in Go to demo [Kargo](https://kargo.akuity.io/)

 To enable the `/greet` route modify: